mvrdevelopment/spec/mvr-spec.md

 - 9 Pyro
 - 10 Marker

+For further information about the difference between FixtureID and CustomID refer to Annex A.

-An example of a node definition is shown below:
+EXAMPLE An example of a node definition is shown below:

 ```xml
 <Fixture name="Robe Robin MMX WashBeam" uuid="8BF13DD7-CBF4-415B-99E4-625FE4D2DAF6">